SiddharthSharabu-1729/GitHub-Externship-Proposal/Siddharth's Proposal.md

 ## Status

-This is an full overview of My Project
+This is full overview of My Project

 ## Proposal